 A good, comfortable sports bra is a vital piece of a ladies sports kit.
-Not wearing a sports bra can lead to irreversible damage to the breasts.
+Not wearing one can lead to irreversible damage to the breasts.
 Research from Shock Absorber and the University of Portsmouth has demonstrated that wearing a sports bra reduces breast movement (bouncing) by a massive 74%!
 So how should a sports bra fit and how do you find the perfect one?

 Why wear a sports bra?

 The breast does not contain any muscle, as falsely believed by many women.
 The only support it receives is from a ligament called the Coopers ligament.
 If unsupported during exercise, this ligament can stretch, resulting in sagging of the breast tissue.

 Unbelievably 73% of women are not wearing a sports bra to exercise in!
 Research from Shock Absorber and the University of Portsmouth has demonstrated that wearing a normal bra during exercise reduces breast movement by 38% when compared with wearing no bra at all.
 Wearing supportive sports bras reduced movement by a massive 74%!

-When choosing your sports bra, there are so many out there to choose from!
+When buying your sports bra, there are so many out there to choose from you can be spoilt for choice!
 The most important thing is to get one which fits properly, not just one that's in your favourite colour!
 We teamed up with Shock Absorber to find out how to measure for sports bras and how to then make sure it fits properly.

 When measuring for a sports bra, all you need is one band measurement, taken from underneath the breasts, where the band of the bra will sit.
 It should be taken from the side position and should be a very firm, tight measurement (this is because the tape measure is non-elastic, but the bra's band will be).
-Centimeter measurements are converted into inches to get the typical bra sizes (e.g. 34, 36, 38 etc).
+Centimeter measurements are converted into inches to get the typical sports bra sizing (e.g. 34, 36, 38 etc).
 The band size is always the most important part of bra fit as the band actually provides all of the support, so make sure you get this right!
 You shouldn't be relying on the straps for support.